StarSTRUQ/ND-Tile/README.md

 # ND-Tile

-Tile a scalar field in an N-dimensional independent variable space using N-dimensional planar fitting.
+Tile a scalar field in an N-dimensional independent variable space using N-dimensional planar fitting, observing constraints on the quality of the planar fits.

 ## Usage